 What is behavioral segmentation?

-- How they use it
+- How customers use it

-- How they buy it
+- How customers buy it

 - How long do they browse your website (dwell time)?